 EB: How did you actually wind up in Brazil?
 It was a kind of coincidence.
 We had a process in Holland where all kinds of organisations who were involved in social work, involved in work with socially excluded people…all these kinds of organisations had to come together in one big institute in Holland and at that time, I knew some people who were also involved in this kind of work, and one of them said well, I’m a member of the board of a foundation and we pay a lot of donations to the national movement of street children in Brazil but we don’t know what we are paying for.
 We don’t know what the results.
 We don’t know what they are doing with the money.
 Is it possible that you go one month, one month and a half off to Brazil to visit these projects to make a little report what you think about it and what you can do to improve the results of our donations.
 That’s why I went to Brazil.
 I visited the projects and I made a report in which one of the things was that I suggested that they should create a training centre for street educators to improve their work, to not only take care of children on the street but also elaborate more educational processes, to stimulate children on the streets to be aware of the situation, and this organisation thought this was a nice idea to create such a training centre, and then they asked me to go to Brazil for 9 months to found this training centre.
 During the first year, we had contacts with several social workers with street workers, who had very creative, nice innovative ideas what they could do, what should make the things better, and then every time we asked them, why don’t you do this kind of work?
 Why don’t you execute all your ideas?
 And then they said, ah no. But we are linked to the church or we are linked to the government and when we do this, they will throw us out.
 It will be impossible to do that.
 And after 9 months, we brought 8 of these people together and said, look, when we create together an innovation institute where you can experiment with your ideas and where you have space enough to realise these kind of ideas, you will join this new institute.
 That was more or less the creation of IBISS, the Brazilian Innovation Institute and Social Health Care.

 EB: Is it difficult to get financing for projects like this because innovative projects, funders are often very reluctant to give money for things like that.
 It is difficult, especially with totally new ideas where you have to experiment and you don’t know if it will have some results.
 It’s difficult to get money for them.
 The funny thing is that sometimes we start with small donations from private funds to experiment with an issue what is a very hot issue in Brazil, for example to work with the child soldiers from the organised crime and in the beginning, organisations like UNESCO, UNICEF, ILO, say but that’s too difficult.
 And then when they see that we have results and it is possible to elaborate this group at aim, then all of a sudden it is possible to send proposals and to get funds.
 So what is very difficult to get funding for the first period to experiment.
 EB: To what extent have the innovative solutions that you have come up with – for example you just mentioned child soldiers in the favelas but I’m sure that there are many other issues that are plaguing Brazil – to what extent have the solutions that you have brought been adopted by other cities and by the rest of the country?
 We have several experiences that at the end also Brazilian government was implementing what we developed.
 For example in health care in ’92, we started with community health workers.
 We trained people inside the favelas in early recognising of illnesses and how to refer people from the favelas to the public system.
 We did this with normal people, informal leaders of the favelas.
 We experimented about four years with this community health workers.
 Then we did an awful lot of advocacy to make the Brazilian government aware that this was a good way to bring health care closer to the socially-excluded people and end of ’98, this system was included in the health care system of Brazil.
 Nowadays we have all over Brazil more than 3000 health units who have – each has about 8 community health workers.
 So sometimes we have nice results.
 Also in AIDS prevention we have results.
 You can imagine that in a Catholic country like Brazil, years ago, the idea to work with boy prostitution was not accepted.
 When we started to distribute condoms and that was the ‘90s, even our cardinal was saying that we were stimulating homosexual activities and he wanted that we were thrown out of the country.
 Nowadays in all states of Brazil, these kinds of activities are implemented.
 Of course we can’t say that it’s only IBISS who was doing this job because there were more organisations who was stimulating this process but I think that we really succeed to show what is happening, what is possible in all kinds of councils to implement these new approaches.
 EB: You said that you were working in 48 of the most violent favelas here in Rio de Janeiro.
 But you’re also working with the most socially excluded groups in society, for example male prostitutes but also you’re working with transvestites and other people who are completely rejected by society.
 Yeah, our group aim is especially the people who are not accepted by society and don’t have access to all kinds of services that society should offer.
 Yeah, boy prostitution is one of the parts.
 Transvestites is another part where are very discriminated, marginalised by society and this kind of area we are also working with people from the own group.
 So in our boy prostitution project we have ex boy prostitutes who are now social workers.
-For the transvestites, we have two transvestites who are working on the street, who are mutliplicating all the information that transvestites need and we think that the way to come as close to possible to this kind of excluded groups and also to make the bridges between these groups and the services inside services.
+For the transvestites, we have two transvestites who are working on the street, who arel all the information that transvestites need and we think that the way to come as close to possible to this kind of excluded groups and also to make the bridges between these groups and the services inside services.
 EB: Why select the most excluded groups?
 We chose for this policy inside our organisation because first of all we think we have the ability and that’s why we have the obligation to work with these groups and not do the same as society is doing.
 An awful lot of social workers to exclude the people once more.
 It’s not to criticise our colleague organisations, but very often when we look to organisations who work with street populations, who work in our field, we see that the most violent, the people with a lot of psychological problems and everything, they are even excluded by social work.
 So to avoid that our organisation is doing the same, we each 2 or 3 months we are evaluating if we are still choosing for the right group at aim, and I can assure you that’s not easy.
 EB: Do you think you’re actually having an impact on the way Brazilian society deals with these most marginalised groups, with the favelas?
 I think more and more we have an impact because we have several activities inside our projects in which we try to show society what the people from favelas have to offer.
 For example we have each month we have a big activity what is called Artes en Complexo that is a big festival where all people of the favelas who do music, theatre, and things like that, they can show what they are elaborating.
 And this kind of big festivals, we have over 40,000 people who have assisted in the festivals and that are people from one side of society and people from the other side.
 So we try to make the ruling society aware of what favelas and what favela people have to offer, and I think little by little, the ideas about the ruling society, about the people in favelas, about what is happening is changing.
 But of course it’s not something you can do from one day to the other.